-- the dose should be based on the likely bio-burden of each viable pathogen in the product - the SAL should be set at 10-6 for each pathogen of concern unless an alternative SAL is established, through a risk analysis, for the specific pathogen and product if the bio-burden is 10 plaque-forming units per gram (PFU/g), a seven log reduction in titre is required to achieve the SAL.
-If the D10 for the pathogen is 5 kGy, a dose of 35 kGy is required.
+- The dose should be based on the likely bio-burden of each viable pathogen in the product. - The sterility assurance level (SAL) should be set at 10-6 for each pathogen of concern unless an alternative SAL is established, through a risk analysis, for the specific pathogen and product. - It is generally assumed that tissues used in the manufacture of biological products such as vaccines would be derived from healthy sources and that in most circumstances, the bio-burden is close to zero. - An instance where the bio-burden is anticipated to be higher than zero would be in a situation where infected tissue may be imported into a laboratory for further research.
+In these situations, the bio-burden in the infected tissue must be considered on a case-by-case basis and a higher dose may be recommended.
+For example, if the the bio-burden is 103 plaque-forming units per gram (PFU/g), a nine log reduction in titre is required to achieve the SAL.
+If the D10 for the pathogen is 5 kGy, a dose of 45 kGy is required1.